-The upper corrugated roof is supported by a steel structure, which is located on, the massive brick, louvered, BTC-cap ceiling.
+The upper corrugated roof is supported by a steel structure, which is located on the massive brick, louvred and BTC-cap ceiling.
 Due to this dual configuration of the roof, the air between the two layers of the roof can circulate.
 The rooms are in each case equipped at the front and rear with louvre windows made of metal, which also allows for cross ventilation.
 Unlike the schools in concrete construction, which are typical in the country, this provides for a pleasant room temperature.

 and functional modules

-Francis Kéré wanted with this new building, to on the one hand create a closed building complex, which with regard to the aspects of health and disease in the Operndorf Afrika, ensures spatial separation, vis-à-vis school, canteen and administrative units.
-On the other hand, the draft on account of its numerous openings, concomitantly exhibits windows and half roofs in the vicinity of the village and offers a view of the countryside.
+With this new building, Francis Kere wished to create a closed complex, which considered the aspect of health and disease to ensure spatial separation with a vis-a-vis school, a canteen and administrative units.
+Whilst at the same time accounting for numerous openings, exhibiting windows and half roofs in the vicinity of the village to offer a view of the countryside.

 The 800 square meter building is divided into three areas, with partly separate entrances and exits, through which a smart separation of the working areas of the station is realised.
 At the same time, this allows for a functional proximity to the general areas of Administration and Pharmacy.

-The construction in particular has social proximity as its focus, especially for the relatives of the patients and the families of the mothers in labour.
-In order to not only strengthen the community aspect, but to also provide for space, Kéré integrated partly covered, green courtyards for the families of patients, in which one is provided with the opportunity, to stay, to meet and to cook.
+The construction has social proximity as its focus, especially for the relatives of the patients and the families of the mothers in labour.
+Not only strengthen the feeling of a community, but to also provide for space with a partly covered green courtyard for the families of patients where they can have the opportunity to stay, to chat and to cook.

-The landscaped courtyards and the seemingly random arrangement of numerous windows and openings at different levels, thereby moreover also pursue a very different purpose: Kéré utilises the effect of exhaust and fresh air to cool the building during the daily temperatures of over 30 degrees, in a natural way.
-Cool, pre-filtered air, flows over two landscaped courtyards of this infirmary into the building.
-Smaller, inner courtyards create through openings, an upward chimney effect and thereby transports hot air off again – this as such allows for a natural ventilation system to be created.
+The landscaped courtyards and the seemingly random arrangement of numerous windows and openings at different levels reveals a very different purpose: Kéré utilises the effect of exhaust and fresh air to cool the building during the daily temperatures of over 30 degrees, in a natural way.
+Cool, pre-filtered air flows over two landscaped courtyards of the infirmary into the building.
+Smaller, inner courtyards create openings, and an upward chimney effect and thereby transports hot air off against – this as such allows for a natural ventilation system to be created.

-It has been possible to integrate, three decades old trees into the construction and thus to maintain them, more trees have been given as a gift to the Operndorf Afrika by the surrounding villages and have been planted in the courtyards.
+It has been possible to integrate three-decades-old trees into the construction, and more trees have been given as a gift to the Operndorf Afrika by the surrounding villages and have been planted in the courtyards.
 The project, which has already integrated the surrounding communities in the construction of the system, has been realised right from the outset as a joint project with the community, the country and the general public.

 The infirmary includes the areas of an outpatient, a maternity ward and a dental practice.
 It is since mid-2014 in operation and was realised with the support of the international aid organisation, the Grünhelme reg. association, as well as the Federal Ministry of Economic Cooperation and Development.